Council decides State Street's fate Tuesday 6/30 — comment now!

 We are a local chapter of the national Strong Towns organization, an education and advocacy-focused group which aims to work closely with local officials to promote and enact policy which embodies the urban planning principles necessary for resilient and financially sustainable town design.

-Now with nearly 400 members, we are proud that we are not paid for our advocacy work but instead dedicate our time because we care about our city.
+Now with over 500 members, we are proud that we are not paid for our advocacy work but instead dedicate our time because we care about our city.
 We take no direction from the National Strong Towns in terms of policy, but instead discuss our positions as a group.
-Members have volunteered to help write public comment for city meetings and articles of the local paper, create social media posts, and organize in-person events.
+Members have volunteered to help write public comment for city meetings and articles of the local paper, give in-person public comments, create social media posts, and organize in-person events.

 Our chapter’s mission mirrors that of the nation-wide Strong Towns organization:

-We advocate for Santa Barbara/Goleta to be safe, livable, and inviting.
+We advocate for Santa Barbara, Goleta, and the South County to be safe, livable, and inviting.

 In pursuit of this goal, we work to elevate local government to be the highest level of collaboration for members of the community to build a prosperous place.